To whom can a worker "blow the whistle"?

 - another person whom the worker believes to be responsible for the wrongdoing;

 - a legal adviser; or

 - a prescribed person or body listed in the schedule to the Public Interest Disclosure (Prescribed Persons) Order 2014 (SI 2014/2418) (such as the Environment Agency, the Care Quality Commission or the Health and Safety Executive).

 A worker can make a disclosure (and still retain protection under the Act) to a non-prescribed person if certain conditions are met, namely: the worker reasonably believes the information is substantially true; the worker is not making the disclosure for personal gain; and, in all the circumstances, it is reasonable for the worker to make the disclosure.
-The worker must also: reasonably believe that he or she would be subject to a detriment by the employer if he or she made the disclosure directly to the employer or a prescribed person; reasonably believe that the employer would conceal or destroy evidence if the disclosure were put directly; or have previously made the same disclosure to the employer or a prescribed person to no avail.
+The worker must also: reasonably believe that they would be subject to a detriment by the employer if they made the disclosure directly to the employer or a prescribed person; reasonably believe that the employer would conceal or destroy evidence if the disclosure were put directly; or have previously made the same disclosure to the employer or a prescribed person to no avail.